-An addition to the Student Center and a new College of Education building are next on the University's schedule for expansion and improvements.
+An addition to the Student Center in 1958 greatly expanded its facilities.
+A new College of Education building is next on the University's schedule for expansion and improvements.

 University property holdings now total 20 acres, and represent a debtfree investment of \$9,000,000.
 Approximately two-thirds of Akron high school graduates who go on to college choose their municipal University, and about two-thirds of the teachers in Akron public schools receive their training at the University.